step-security/github-actions-goat/README.md

 ## Introduction

-The purpose of this repository is to share information and learn about software supply chain security issues.
+The purpose of this repository is to earn about software supply chain security issues and how to prevent them.

-Follow these steps to learn about threats and countermeasures related to the software supply chain.
+Follow these tutorials to learn about threats and countermeasures related to the software supply chain.
 If you would like to see a different threat being addressed, or have other feedback, please create an issue.

 ## Threats and Countermeasures